-The WNA Wellsite will not involve the accumulation or deposit of extractive waste exceeding the timescales specified above.
-All extractive wastes stored at the wellsite will:
+With the addition of a 'reservoir stimulation', the WNA operations will now involve the accumulation or deposit of extractive waste exceeding the timescales specified above but is limited to the formation where the 'reservoir stimulation' is to be carried out.
+As such, the formation will be classified as a waste facility.
+All other extractive wastes stored at the wellsite will: